gerbless/react-tutorial/flux/readme.md

 For the opposite side, facebook created flux as a software design pattern to deal with this problem.

-These are the parts compose Flux architecture:
+These are the parts which compose Flux architecture:

 - **Action / Action creator** This is responsible to represent what type of action we are doing in the app, E.g.: adding a product to a shopping cart, press play button to watch a video, etc.
-- **Dispatcher** This is responsible to receive our actions and it have to deal to send these actions to all stores that are registered here(you might compare it with our C part of MVC).
+- **Dispatcher** This is responsible to receive our actions and pass them to the stores which are registered here(you might compare it with our C part of MVC).
-- **Store** We might call it our model part.
+- **Store** We might call it our "model" part.
 In this section, we hold all our data, but unlikely model, stores can represent more than just 1 type of data.
-So, it is more flexible and old models.
+So, it is more flexible than a model.
-- **View** This represents the View as we now.
+- **View** This represents the View as we know.

 To understand what is this representation in a picture, let me show you this